maxohq/maxo_adapt/README.md

 defmodule SessionRepo do
   use MaxoAdapt

-  # Define the adapter behavior
+  # Define the adapter behaviour
   behaviour do
     @doc ~S"""
     Lookup a sessions based on token.